Vue - The Road To

 What's The Problem With File System Routing?

 For someone who worked on many medium to large-scale projects, file system routing becomes more of an annoyance than a benefit.
-In larger projects, a clean and maintainable project architecture is crucial.
+In larger projects, a clean and maintainable project architecture is important.
 Personally, I'm a big fan of feature-driven architecture that focuses on encapsulating common logic in its own feature folder.
 For instance, for a feature called user profile account, we might need a few different form components, such as change-password, notification-settings, user-preferences, and so on.
 Since these components are only ever used on the account page, I want to keep them close to the route component.

 pages